ChiragAgg5k/Python-Projects/ImageViewer/ReadMe.md

 # ImageViewer

-a simple image viewer made with python and tkinter module.
-Inspiration from this [freecodecampvideo](https://www.youtube.com/watch?v=YXPyB4XeYLA&t=5243s)
+A simple image viewer made with python and tkinter module.
+Inspiration from this [freecodecampvideo](https://www.youtube.com/watch?v=YXPyB4XeYLA&t=5243s) course on youtube that teaches the basics of tkinter.

 ## Requirements